-While significant trends can be detected in the absolute values of a number of variables, e.g. the increasing trends of SST and CHL, the phenological indicators often show more marked change and clearer trends, even when trends in the mean values are questionable or nonsignificant.
-For example, the time series of incoming shortwave irradiance (SIS, Wm-2) are extremely regular with no apparent trends in the absolute daily values but the timing of SIS shows subtle but significant changes in seasonality, with slightly less energy input in the winter and more during spring and summer.
-As a result of this change in timing, the cumulative sum of 30 000 Wm-2 was reached about 23 days earlier in 2013 than at the beginning of the time series in 1983.
-Over the same period, the center of timing of the summer cyanobacterial bloom (Fig. 10) has become about 17 days earlier, a similarity that is likely to be more than a coincidence.
-A probable explanation for the delayed cumulative energy input in winter is increased to cloudiness.
+While significant trends can be detected in the absolute values of a number of variables - e.g., the increasing trends of SST, Ked490 and CHL - the phenological indicators often show more marked change and clearer trends, even when trends in the mean values are questionable or nonsignificant.
+For example, the time series of incoming shortwave irradiance (SIS, W m-2) are highly regular with no apparent trends in the absolute daily values but the timing of SIS shows subtle but significant changes in seasonality, with energy input decreasing slightly in winter, but increasing during spring and summer.
+As a result, the cumulative sum of $30\,000\,\mathrm{W\,m^{-2}}$ was reached about 23 days earlier in 2013 than at the beginning of the time series in 1983.
+Over the same period, the center of timing of the summer cyanobacterial bloom (Fig. 10) became over 17 days earlier, a similarity that is likely to be more than a coincidence.
+A probable explanation for the reduced SIS input in winter is increased cloudiness.

 The mean annual SST has increased during the last decades, in agreement with the overall warming trend.
-However, changes in the timing of the annual SST cycle are more informative.
-In contrast to the spring and early summer warming of the sea surface that has advanced significantly in time, the timing of the summer temperature 20 maximum has not changed.
+However, changes in the timing of the annual SST cycle are more drastic.
 As a result of the earlier warming and later cooling, the period with SST above 16 °C has increased at a mean rate of 0.98 day year-1.
-In contrast, the timing and the duration of the period with the highest SST (~ 22 °C) has not changed.
+Surprisingly, in contrast to the earlier warming of the sea in the spring and early summer and later cooling in the fall, the start and end of the summer temperature maximum (~ 22 °C) have not changed and the duration with the highest SST has stayed the same.